2013 Premier's Sustainability Awards winners and finalists

 His passion is to solve the world's energy and greenhouse gas problems using alternative energy technology.

-Winner Ministers Award for Leadership (L-R) Minister Andrew Powell, Mayor Bundaberg Cr Mal Forman, James Stanfield, Manager Waste and Recycling Bundaberg Regional Council, and Bruce Munro, Managing Director of Thiess.
+Winner Ministers Award for Leadership (L-R) former Minister Andrew Powell, Mayor Bundaberg Cr Mal Forman, James Stanfield, Manager Waste and Recycling Bundaberg Regional Council, and Bruce Munro, Managing Director of Thiess.

 Bundaberg Regional Council